WildAndrewLee/Mangos--C/README.md

-A library of useful stuff for C.
+A library of useful stuff for C++.